-If you’re in London around Christmas time, you’ll get to see so many beautiful Christmas lights all around the city… I personally think that London is one of the BEST cities in the world for Christmas decor.
+If you’re in London around Christmas time, you’ll see so many beautiful Christmas lights all around the city… We personally think that London is one of the BEST cities in the world for Christmas decor.

 Carnaby Street